 The promise of the CIW is its ability to represent a number of important dimensions of wellbeing in ways that invite consideration of the complementary policies necessary for its improvement over time.

-Dr. Judith Bartlett, JMD, MSc, CCFP, FCFP, Associate Professor, Department of Community Health Sciences, Faculty of Medicine, University of Manitoba; Director, Health and Wellness Department at the Manitoba Metis Federation; Clinical Practice at the Aboriginal Health and Wellness Centre of Winnipeg
+Dr. Judith Bartlett, JMD, MSc, CCFP, FCFP, O.C., Professor Emeritus, Department of Community Health Sciences, Faculty of Medicine, University of Manitoba; Former Director, Health and Wellness Department at the Manitoba Metis Federation; Former Clinical Practice at the Aboriginal Health and Wellness Centre of Winnipeg

 The Honourable Monique Bégin, P.C., O.C., FRSC, Sociologist (Ph.D); Former Canadian Commissioner on World Health Organization (WHO) Commission on Social Determinants of Health; Professor Emeritus in the Faculty of Health Sciences at University of Ottawa